 Is the CIRCLES Method Really Dependable?

-Product management interviewers say the biggest mistake on the part of most candidates is their inability to provide response to questions in a logical, clear and convincing manner.
+Product management interviewers say the biggest mistake on the part of most candidates is their inability to provide responses to questions in a logical, clear, and convincing manner.

 The framework helps you to properly structure your responses.
 It makes it easier for you to organize your ideas and thoughts to be more persuasive.
 When it comes to practicing for product design questions, this offers a superb means of doing so.